Ultimate Packing List

 Write things down

-My next tip is to write last minute items down the moment you think of them.
-I often think of little things I need to remember to pack at the strangest times like in the grocery store.
+Life is busy as a mom of three so I mind is constantly racing with a million things.
+So, when I have a trip coming up, I write down any last minute items the moment they pop into my head.
+I often think of little things I need to remember to pack at the strangest times like in the grocery store or in the shower.

 So, it is helpful to create a note on your phone that you can add to while you are out and about.
 When you get home you can refer to the list and add it to your packing pile.